 A major concern is the lack of communication from the NDIA to participants regarding the progress of a review.
+This is especially frustrating for participants waiting for aids and equipment or home modifications.
 Complaints will see a response from the NDIA that the issue has been escalated but not to where and how the matter will be resolved.
 Staff at the NDIA will often state that they are understaffed and can do no more than escalate the issue.
 Again, MS is approached by increasing numbers of people seeking assistance in formulating and submitting plan reviews or appeals, something which again is unfunded and we understand should be delivered by LACs.